 At this point, it would seem that what Sir Joseph Banks had in mind was squashed – if that story is indeed the case.

 In 1998, the Australian government once again started allowing select farmers to produce hemp.
-Still though, products remained illegal to Australian consumers.
-It was legalized only for export to countries which had no ban on hemp.
+Still, though, products remained illegal to Australian consumers.
+It was legalized only for export to countries that had no ban on hemp.

 Under the ‘Drugs, Poisons and Controlled Substances Act 1981’, industrial hemp (with approved Tetrahydrocannabinol – THC levels) is still classified as cannabis.
-Cultivation of hemp without the approval of state government is a punishable criminal offense.
-With strict regulations and under a license issued by the state government, farmers are allowed to grow hemp by securing the right genetics, or risk having to toss the entire crop.
+Cultivation of hemp without the approval of the state government is a punishable criminal offence.
+With strict regulations and under a license issued by the state government, farmers are allowed to grow hemp by securing the right genetics or risk having to toss the entire crop.

 Throughout Australia, for the past 20-25 years, researchers have revived breeding stock and farming of hemp.
 Over the years, value addition through research has led to substantial growth in the Australian hemp export industry.

 However, on 12th November 2017, amendments were made to the Australia New Zealand Food Standards Code.
-Australia legalized hemp seed products as ‘food’ and finally conceded that it is “safe for human consumption’”.
-This move was the first major step to securing a great future to this versatile crop in Australia.
+Australia legalized hemp seed products as ‘food’ and finally conceded that it is “safe for human consumption”.
+This move was the first major step to securing a great future for this versatile crop in Australia.

 Hemp seed oil, obtained by cold extraction from ripened hemp seeds, contains essential dietary nutrients and is safe for consumption.
 It is also commercially used to manufacture numerous products like cosmetic oils for humans and animals, biodiesel, paints, and varnishes.
 Australia now produces this commercially.
 You can try our Australian Hemp Seed Oil here, or read more about the health benefits here!

-After being wrapped in red-tape for nearly a century, hemp is still considered a taboo.
+After being wrapped in red tape for nearly a century, hemp is still considered taboo.
 Unfortunately, due to its similarity with marijuana, people are still uncertain and wary of industrial hemp.
 The potential of this crop is limitless.
 So, as a consumer, we encourage you to support the re-birth of this industry!

 Maybe the Banks theory was right all along to classify our land for hemp farming.
 What do you think?